tarunab/tarunab/README.md

 - 👋 Hi, I’m Taruna Bishnoi
 - 👀 I have expertise in Advanced JavaScript, TypeScript, Angular, React, GraphQL, HTML, CSS, Karma, jasmine
 - 🌱 I have an experience of 6+ years and currently I am working in ServiceNow as Senior Software Engineer
-- 💞️ I’m looking to collaborate on frontend technologies such as Vanilla JavaScript and frameworks such as React and Angular
+- 💞️ I’m looking to collaborate on frontend technologies such as Vanilla JavaScript, TypeScript and frameworks such as React and Angular
 - 📫 You can reach out to me on tarunabishnoi4@gmail.com

 <!---